Here are top 10 exchanges to buy and sell cryptocurrencies/bitcoin in Nigeria which are totally safe, secure, and legit.

-Blockvila is another site that has made my list of the best Bitcoin exchangers in Nigeria right now.
+Blockvila is another site that has made my list of the best Bitcoin exchanges in Nigeria right now.

 It began as an over-the-counter (OTC) exchange before adding a peer-to-peer (P2P) service earlier this year.

-Blockvila also offers services including as wallets, staking, and cloud mining.
+Blockvila also offers services including wallets, staking, and cloud mining.

 The coins supported on this platform are BTC, ETH, XPR, BCH, LTC, DASH, ETC, NEO, EOS, BNB, and VILA (the network’s token).

 Nigerians can use Bank transfer, UPI, and Paytm to trade BTC, ETH, USDT, and VILA on the P2P network.

 Blockvila initially supported only Nigerians, but it has since expanded to 30 countries, including South Africa, Kenya, and India.

 This exchange provides reasonable pricing and outstanding customer service.

 The platform now has over 80,000 users and has transacted over $50 million in currency.